SEIR-7-06/profile-cards/README.md

 - Choose either the vertical or horizontal "profile card" above to reproduce using HTML and CSS.

-- Use a combination of Flexbox and CSS Grid to layout the individual elements as close as possible - however, it does not have to be perfect!
+- Use Flexbox to layout the individual elements as close as possible - however, it does not have to be perfect!

 ## Set Up